clrnd/discogs2pg/README.md

 discogs2pg can has two forms of operation, by file and by date.

-You can import a single file with `discogs2pg -c ... some_releases.xml` or import releases, artists, labels and master for a date DATE in the current directory with `discogs2pg -c ... -d DATE`.
+You can import a single file with `discogs2pg -c <blah> some_releases.xml` or import releases, artists, labels and master for a date DATE in the current directory with `discogs2pg -c <blah> -d DATE`.

+Also the `-g | --gzip` option lets you import the compressed files directly.

 If you want it to be even faster, and your computer can handle it, you can pass an optional `--aggressive` to make it open all file in parallel.
 Consider that since we are using COPY it will open a connection per table: that's 15 connections at once.

 ## Contributing